| Effective: 7/1/1978 |

 University policy

-Classified, service professional, and administrative employees who terminate employment with the university
+All regular classified employees, university staff, and non-faculty administrators who terminate employment with the university

-All regular classified, service professional, and administrative employees terminating employment with the university may request information from Human Resources (HR) relating to insurance conversion rights and retirement contribution options.
-Information for terminating employees is available from the Exiting Employee Web Page of the Human Resources Web site.
+All regular classified employees, university staff, and non-faculty administrators terminating employment with the university may request information from the Office of Human Resources (OHR)—Benefits Administrator relating to insurance conversion rights and retirement contribution options.
+Information for terminating employees is available from the Leaving ASU Web page of the Office of Human Resources.

-Employees who are retiring should schedule an appointment with Human Resources before deciding on their retirement date.
+Employees who are retiring should schedule an appointment to attend an ASU pre-retirement meeting before deciding on their retirement date or submitting any retirement documents.

-Employees who resign or retire are expected to give as much advance notice to the university as possible, and a minimum notice of two weeks is recommended.
+Employees who resign or retire are requested to give as much advance notice to the university as possible, and a minimum notice of two weeks is recommended.
 This notice may be given orally; however, the employee is responsible for providing the supervisor with a written letter of resignation or retirement.
-The employee may withdraw any resignation by written notification to the supervisor no later than the third working day after the resignation is tendered.
-If no withdrawal is submitted during this period, the resignation shall be final unless both the supervisor and the employee agree that the resignation may be withdrawn.
+The resignation shall be final unless both the supervisor and the employee agree that the resignation may be withdrawn prior to the date of resignation or retirement.

 Employees who terminate will be paid all wages due no later than the regular payday for the pay period during which the termination occurred.
-If requested by the employee, such wages will be paid by mail.
+If requested by the employee, such wages will be paid by mail and sent to the address provided or the address on file.

-All employees who terminate their employment for any reason must return all university property, including but not limited to: identification cards, computers/laptops, cameras, cell phones, keys, tools, or equipment no later than the final day of employment.
-Failure to return property may result in an investigation for theft by ASU Police Department.
-In addition, ASU will report as income to the Internal Revenue Service the value of the unreturned items, as determined by ASU Property Control, being the original cost or fair market value, whichever is higher.
+All employees who terminate their employment for any reason must return all university property, including but not limited to: identification cards (retirees may exchange their Sun Card for one that has a retiree designation), computers/laptops, cameras, cell phones, keys, tools, or equipment no later than the final day of employment.
+Failure to return university property may result in an investigation for theft by ASU Police Department.
+In addition, ASU will report as income to the Internal Revenue Service the market value of the unreturned property as income on their W-2, as determined by ASU Property Control, which will be the original cost or fair market value, whichever is higher.

 and

-For information regarding key control, see the Police Department Policies and Procedures Manual— PDP 206,“Building Access Services.”
+For information regarding key control, see the Facilities Management Policies and Procedures Manual— FAC 205,“Keys.”

 skip navigation bar